WWE Tough Enough: Aftermath

 Along with the two winners, the following finalists received developmental contracts right after the show ended: Amanda Saccomanno (later known as Mandy Rose), ZZ Loupe, Mada Abdelhamid, Patrick Clark, and Daria Berenato.
 Chelsea Green would eventually be signed in 2018 after a successful run in Impact Wrestling under the ring name "Laurel Van Ness".

 Saccomanno, Berenato, and Green would eventually get called up to the main roster.
 Saccomanno wrestled under the ring name "Mandy Rose" and Berenato under the ring name "Sonya Deville".
 Green elected to wrestle under her real name.
 Clark would go on to win the NXT North American Championship under the ring name "Velveteen Dream".
 Sara Lee and ZZ Loupe were released in 2016.
 Josh Bredl was released in 2017 along with Mada Abdelhamid, who had requested for his own release.
 In April 2021, Chelsea Green was released from her WWE contract, with Patrick Clark being released the following month.
-Green returned to WWE at the 2023 Royal Rumble and, on July 17, 2023, Chelsea Green and Sonya Deville became the first pair of former Tough Enough contestants to win the WWE Women's Tag Team Championship.
+Green returned to WWE at the 2023 Royal Rumble and, on July 17, 2023, Chelsea Green and Sonya Deville became the first pair of former female Tough Enough contestants to win the WWE Women's Tag Team Championship.
 Green and Scottish wrestler Piper Niven would later lose the belts, as Niven replaced Deville after the latter suffered an injury.
 Deville's WWE contract ended in 2025.
 Green became the inaugural Women's United States champion in December 2024.

 Gabi Castrovinci would go on to wrestle for Impact Wrestling from 2016 to 2017 under the ring name "Raquel".
 She has also go on to be a one time Shine Tag Team Champion.

 Sara Lee worked with WWE NXT brand for a year.
 Afterwards she retired from wrestling and married Wesley Blake in 2017.
 They had 3 children.
 Lee died from alcohol poisoning on October 6, 2022.